 7. You Had Me At Black

-So you think that things are not that bad as appears in the news channels.
+So you think that things are not as bad as they appear in the news channels.
 You think that the cops who have attacked and killed people of color wouldn’t have meaninglessly done so.
 You think that you live in a post-racist America where the election of Obama as the first black president proves that the country has moved past the bygone time when people needed to fight for their rights.
 If so, then you should listen to ‘You Had Me At Black’.
 In every episode, it focuses on real stories of real people, particularly the experiences of black millennials.
 You can listen to it on the website, Spotify, iTunes, or any other place you listen to podcasts.

 6. Black Talk Radio Network

 Tagged as one of the best black podcasts in the world, ‘Black Talk Radio Network’ demands essential listening.
 Managed by Black Talk Media Project, a non-profit organization, it keeps its discussions focused on the relevant and immediate issues regarding the African-American diaspora.
-It provides unbiased coverage on the current events and also keeps you in the know of the historical events that are connected to the present.
+It provides unbiased coverage of current events and also keeps you in the know of the historical events that are connected to the present.
 You can listen to it on the website, iTunes, or any other place you listen to podcasts.

 5. Code Switch